fschuhi/digital-garden-rob-burbea-publish/Help/How to browse the Digital Garden.md

 Most of the links support a "quick preview" function: hover of the link and you'll see a small preview of that page.
 The preview is like a mini webpage: you can scroll, click links, mark and copy to clipboard anything etc. (even hover over links 😀)<br/>
 </div></div>

-This is especially helpful with links like [[1229 What is Insight#^1-5|1-5]], because you can not just read the text from that paragraph without opening the complete  page, but also click the ">" on the audio player visible in the summary preview - - without opening the summary page.
+This is especially helpful with links like [[1229 What is Insight#^1-5|1-5]], because you can not just read the text from that paragraph without opening the complete  page, but also click the ">" on the audio player visible in the talk preview - - without opening the talk page.

 <div class="admonition note"><div class="title">NOTE</div><div class="content">
 Depending on your internet connection it can take awhile until the audio files for a page have loaded.
 As soon as the small audio recorder shows a sensible length you can press play and listen to Rob's voice.<br/>